Did you know that the cost of living and studying abroad in Japan rivals that of Western Europe?

 Average Cost of Living in Japan

 Choosing to study abroad in Tokyo will ring up a massive bill, but the countryside won't.
 The majority of Japan is covered in scenic mountains and gorgeous vistas making most cities equally attractive for prospective students.
-Consider studying in Hokkaido, Nagano, or Gifu as more budget-friendly alternatives a major city.
+Consider studying in Hokkaido, Nagano, or Gifu as more budget-friendly alternatives to a major city.
 Food and rent are significantly cheaper outside of Japan's sprawling urban centers.
 Plus, you'll be forced to improve your language skills!